 The Guru took one look at me and ran out of the room.

 It’s not what you’re thinking!
 We were just chatting!
 It had nothing to do with feet or obsession or anything like that!
 Just a little friendly conversation!

 I was amazed to see the Guru so embarrassed.
 Like I said, I thought nothing fazed her.
-I mean, sometimes she used to jump on the counters or the kitchen table, places she wasn’t supposed to go.
-When I would catch her, she just looked pissed and indignant.
+I mean, sometimes she jumps on the counters or the kitchen table, places she’s not supposed to go.
+When I catch her, she just looks pissed and indignant.

 But this was different.